This Fool

 This Fool is an American comedy television series created by Chris Estrada, Pat Bishop, Matt Ingebretson, and Jake Weisman, and starring Estrada and Frankie Quiñones.
-It premiered on Hulu on August 12, 2022.
+It premiered on Hulu on August 12, 2022 and concluded on July 28, 2023.
+The show includes a comedic look at cholo culture and lifestyle.

 In November 2022, the series was renewed for a second season.
-The show includes a comedic look at cholo culture and lifestyle.
+In February 2024, the series was canceled after two seasons.

 Synopsis

 Julio Lopez is 30 and still living with his mother and grandmother in his childhood bedroom.
 He works at Hugs Not Thugs, a gang rehabilitation center in Los Angeles that helps recently incarcerated people readjust to life outside of prison.
 His older cousin Luis is a former gang member who was recently released from prison after an eight-year stint, and is now in the Hugs Not Thugs program.